Simplicity, Speed, Security, Savings7 minute read

 They will very likely not return to your site.

-What makes Jamstack a better solution for building websites?
+What makes Progressive Technology a better solution for building websites?
 Let’s find out.

 Its 4 pillars are:

-Our Jamstack technology stack represents a shift in how a modern-day website is built.
-And while there’s no exact parallel of technologies between the legacy LAMP stack and the Jamstack, there are 2 big components that make it superior:
+Our technology represents a shift in how a modern-day website is built.
+And while there’s no exact parallel of technologies between the legacy LAMP stack and the Progressive Technology stack, there are 2 big components that make it superior:

 Removing the Database

 Remember the trip to the database that the server has to make when using the legacy tech stack?
 That trip takes time.
 What if you could eliminate it?
-Well, that’s what Jamstack technology does.
+Well, that’s what Progressive Technology does.

 Our method allows us to prebuild our websites.
 We build out all the site’s HTML pages in advance and put them on the web for users to consume instantly.